lewisl9029/rfcs/text/0000-anonymous-components.md

 At first sight, this might look like a violation of the rules of hooks on calling within a callback, but in practice, it's not in violation because the hooks end up getting called at the top level of the `Anonymous` component's render function thanks to the `children` render prop.

-The [official linting rule for React hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks) is not able to recognize this fact, however, and thus treats this as a violation.
+The [official linting rule for React hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks) is not able to recognize this fact, however, and thus still treats this as a violation.
 So we'll need to make an exception in the linting rule for the anonymous component pattern, as I've done in [this fork](https://github.com/facebook/react/compare/master...lewisl9029:support-render-hooks-in-rule-of-hooks).

 This was actually my main motivation for writing up this RFC in hopes of getting official blessing for the pattern, since the lack of support in the linter rule is by far the biggest practical impediment for this pattern to gain widespread adoption in the real world.

-We also currently offer a `anonymous` function as syntactic sugar on top of the `Anonymous` component.
+We also currently offer an `anonymous` function as syntactic sugar on top of the `Anonymous` component.

 ```js
 export const anonymous = (children, { key } = {}) => React.createElement(Anonymous, { children, key })